Coming up with an idea

 Having flexibility can be fun, however, working to a brief can be refreshing, because your creative energies are more tightly focused.
 If you're in school, do you have curriculum topic to use as a starting point for your film? (e.g. rainforests or beasties)

 Once you have your ideas together you need to get them down on paper.

 A synopsis is the short pitch to sell your idea.
 It conveys the dramatic through-line of the narrative without character intricacies or sub-plots.
 It is probably only one or two lines long!
-People often talk about an elevator pitch and this is a good way of thinking about it: “You bump into Lord Sainsbury in a lift and he says he has £10K to support a short film if the idea is good... “
+People often talk about an elevator pitch and this is a good way of thinking about it: Essentially, you bump into a famous wealthy person in a lift and by the time you reach the top floor they have agreed to fund your film...

 Treatments & outlines

 Outlines and treatments are descriptions of the film you want to make - they are both summaries of the project (usually in the industry for securing money) that help you convey what your film is about, before you produce a script or storyboard.
 A treatment is usually less than a page, and an outline is usually a few sides.

 Check out David Griffiths' excellent first writes pages for details on script & screenwriting.
 Celtx is a great piece of software to help you write, and download this clever PDF on screenplay formatting to help with your layout.

 A shooting script is the locked down script, which helps everyone (literally) be on the same page.

 A storyboard shows each shot in sequence, like a comic strip.
 It helps you think about how things are going to look and it saves time as everyone knows what is going to happen on the day.